 “Israel has taken extraordinary measures to protect the civilians, much more so than I’ve ever seen any other country in a warlike situation take,” Nadler proclaimed at one point.

-Missing from his analysis is that the most effective civilian-casualty-minimization strategy would be to, you know, refrain from bombing areas that are heavily concentrated with civilians.
+Missing from his analysis is that the most effective civilian casualty minimization strategy would be to, you know, refrain from bombing areas that are heavily concentrated with civilians.
 The Gaza Strip is more densely populated than London.
 The idea that ostensibly not targeting civilians somehow legitimizes any kind of attack the Israeli government should see fit to carry out—that just seems nuts.
-(VICE News’s Danny Gold visited one five-year-old Gazan child in the hospital.)
+(VICE News’ Danny Gold visited one 5-year-old Gazan child in the hospital.)